 Washing machines have three ratings – for energy, washing and spinning efficiencies.

-Upgrading your washing machine could cut your energy consumption by a third, saving you cash on your annual electricity bills and 45kg off CO2 emissions*.
+Upgrading your washing machine could cut your energy consumption by a third, saving you cash on your annual electricity bills and reduce CO2 emissions.

 AAA-rated washing machines use the least amount of electricity, which means clean clothes for less money!